top of page

 basilica of Saint Fris, Bassoues

 Recently, some effort has been made to explain the origin of the Saint Fris.
 Fris is being associated with the Roman idol Mars and with Santiago Matamoros ‘slayer of Moors’, both armed, riding a horse and wearing a red cape.
-But just as well, Sant Fris is connected with the mother goddess of Magna Mater, the Virgin Mary, the god Apollo, the Celtic idol and giant Gargantua, and with the book of Genesis (Adkins 2007).
-In other words, the whole pantheon, and much more, is being dragged into it.
-Too complicated for us hikers to understand.
+But just as well, Sant Fris is connected with the mother goddess of Magna Mater, the Virgin Mary, the god Apollo, the Celtic idol and giant Gargantua, and with the Book of Genesis (Adkins 2007).
+In other words, the whole pantheon, and much more, is being dragged into it by scholars.
+Too complicated for us simple hikers to understand.

 War horses